install.packages("spData")The following materials are modified from Chapter 3 of Geocomputation with R and the tmap book.

 library(tidyverse) # because we love the tidyverse

-library(spData) # preloaded spatial data
+library(spData) # preloaded spatial data2.
+Simple features in sf

 Simple features is a hierarchical data model that represents a wide range of geometry types.
-The sf
+The sf package can represent all common vector geometry types:

 - points